ruby/setup-ruby/README.md

 Currently, Bundler is guaranteed to be installed for all versions.
 If the Ruby ships with Bundler (Ruby >= 2.6), that version is used.
-Otherwise (Ruby < 2.6), the latest version of Bundler is installed when that Ruby was built.
+Otherwise (Ruby < 2.6), Bundler 1 is installed when that Ruby was built.

 ### Caching `bundle install`